-MASTERS IN CURRICULUM AND INSTRUCTION
+CURRICULUM AND INSTRUCTION

-A concentration in Curriculum and Instruction is available for graduate students who wish to study these areas of education.
-Emphases include Elementary, Secondary, Early Childhood (no advanced credentials are associated with these concentrations), or Reading, Bilingual, etc., which may be directly associated with advanced credentials.
+A concentration in Curriculum and Instruction is available for graduate students who wish to study these areas of Education.
+Emphasis include Elementary, Secondary, or Early Childhood Education.
+No advanced credentials are directly associated with this concentration.
+See the Graduate Coordinator for additional information.